atocodes/My-System-Spec/README.md

 ## My System Spec
-This is a Windows application that retrieves your system specifications and writes them to both JSON and text files.
+This is a Windows application that retrieves your system specifications and Displays.

 ### Features
 * Generates detailed system information reports.
-* Saves reports in two formats: JSON and plain text.
 * Easy to use and understand output files.

 ### Installation